abelectronicsuk/ABElectronics_C_Libraries/IOZero32/README.md

 set_bus_direction(uint8_t address, uint16_t direction):
 ```

-Sets the IO direction for all pins on the bus
+Set the IO direction for all pins on the bus
 **Parameter:** (uint8_t) address: I2C address for the target device
 **Parameter:** (uint8_t) direction: 16-bit number 0 to 65535 (0xFFFF).
 For each bit 1 = input, 0 = output
 **Returns:** null